Leonidas-maker/TheActivityMaster/README.md

 By using the start script, you can easily start, monitor, and manage your entire development environment with one command—no need for separate terminal sessions for each service!

+⚠️ Note: If you encounter error messages when running the startup script, please execute it again.
+Due to the multithreaded deployment of the test data, the backend's stdout may not have fully flushed yet, causing the script to miss essential backend authentication data.
+Re-running the script typically resolves this issue.

 ---

 ## 🛠️ Tech Stack